algomo/knowledge-base/docs/docs/api-access/Using Our Apis.md

 ## What is this?

 This feature enables you to directly interact with our AI engine, bypassing the traditional widget interface for a more headless approach.
-By offering this level of access, you can tackle complex use-cases, customizing their AI customer service strategies with greater flexibility and control.
+By offering this level of access, you can tackle complex use-cases, customizing your AI customer service strategies with greater flexibility and control.

 ## Prerequisites